-An impulsive wave is a five-waves structure labeled with numbers (1-2-3-4-5) and it is the move every trader wants to catch.
-The reason for this is the fact that in an impulsive wave price is supposed to move faster than in a corrective wave.
+An impulsive wave is a five-wave structure labelled with numbers (1-2-3-4-5), and it is the move every trader wants to catch.
+The reason for this is that in an impulsive wave price is supposed to move faster than in a corrective wave.

-In this Forex Trading Academy section dedicated to the Elliott Waves Theory, you’ll find out that that is a wrong approach to understanding impulsive waves.
-Not only that impulsive waves are complex structures, but, at least when it comes to the Forex market, they are not that common.
+In this section of the Forex Trading Academy dedicated to the Elliott Waves Theory, you’ll find out that that is a wrong approach to understanding impulsive waves; not only because impulsive waves are complex structures, but, at least when it comes to the Forex market, because they are not that common.

-Yes, this market that trades more than five trillion dollars on every business day, it is spending more time in consolidation areas or ranges, than travelling in impulsive waves.
-However, consolidation areas or corrective waves, are also having impulsive waves of a lower degree in their component.
+Yes, this market that trades more than 5 trillion dollars on every business day is spending more time in consolidation areas or ranges than travelling in impulsive waves.
+However, consolidation areas or corrective waves also have impulsive waves of a lower degree in their make-up.

-In order for a move to be interpreted as an impulsive wave, it needs to follow specific rules for each and every wave out of those five waves, as well as rules and conditions for the overall impulsive wave.
-Moreover, even price action to follow an impulsive wave needs to obey other rules that are basically confirming the previous impulsive wave.
+By way of example, a complex correction like a triple zigzag pattern has no more and no less than six impulsive waves of a lower degree in its make-up.
+This makes it one of the most vicious and powerful ways in which a market can move, and almost all Elliott traders associate it with an impulsive wave; but this is totally wrong.
+In order for a move to be interpreted as an impulsive wave, it needs to follow specific rules for each and every one of those five waves, as well as rules and conditions for the overall impulsive wave.
+Moreover, even price action to follow an impulsive wave needs to obey other rules that basically confirm the previous impulsive wave.
 If the rules for the move to follow an impulsive wave are not respected, then the previous impulsive move is simply not correct.

 What Makes an Impulsive Wave?

-There are many things and conditions to look after before deciding if a move is an impulsive wave, or a five-waves structure.
-Only if that respective decline or advance in the market respects all impulsive rules, one can say for sure that the count is correct.
+There are many factors and conditions to look at before deciding whether a move is an impulsive wave or a five-wave structure.
+Only if that respective decline or advance in the market respects all impulsive rules can one say for sure that the count is correct.

-One thing that traders fail to realize is that counting waves with this trading theory are subject to interpreting future market moves based on previous patterns/conditions/price action in the past.
-Counting should not be done with current price levels, but current price levels should be a reaction of previous counts on the same time frame or bigger ones.
+One thing that traders fail to realise is that counting waves with this trading theory involves interpreting future market moves based on previous patterns/conditions/price action in the past.
+Counting should not be done with current price levels, but rather current price levels should be a reaction of previous counts on the same timeframe, or longer ones.